AUSTIN2526/holocure-trainer/README.md

   Increase Atk to 9999999.

 * ### 999 Haste
-  Increase Atk to 999 (this value too high will crash the game).
+  Increase Atk to 999.

 * ### Unlimited SP
   Unlimited special skill.

 * ### Unlimited EXP
-   Reduce the level to 1 to get the upgrade effect
+  Reduce the level to 1 to get the upgrade effect.

 * ### Stop Level Up
   Increase level to 999

-* ### Unlimited Coin
+* ### Unlimited Coin(sometime will fail)
   Increase coin to 99999999.

 ## How to use